Airbus, French exporters slip as US tariffs loom in subsidy row

 Washington has sought permission to target European aircraft and aerospace parts, as well a range of industries including food, wine, tractors and luxury goods, as part of an US$11.2 billion package of proposed tariffs against the European Union.

-The final amount will depend on WTO arbitrators and Washington must then choose from a list of goods totaling more than US$20 billion that it has identified as potential targets, before putting tariffs into effect up to the authorized limit.
+The final amount will depend on WTO arbitrators and Washington must then choose from a list of goods totalling more than US$20 billion that it has identified as potential targets, before putting tariffs into effect up to the authorised limit.